rajmane17/chai-aur-Javascript/README.md

 # chai-aur-Javascript
-A code repo for learning JS from chai and javascript youtube channel
+A code repo for learning JS from youtube and become a master in js